-F. Investment Managers
+Investment Managers

-In managing assets for the Trust, the Board, or the Trust Administrator acting on the Board's behalf, may engage the services of investment managers.
+In managing assets for the Trust, the Board, or the Trust Administrator at the direction of the Board, may engage the services of investment managers.
 Investment managers buy and sell securities according to guidelines established for their particular asset class.